slyfox1186/ffmpeg-build-script/AUDIT.md

 it and releasing locks would permit concurrent writes, so that is not treated as a safe timeout optimization.

+A final real-process regression demonstrated that a second KeyboardInterrupt or SignalStop could bypass the privileged shutdown wait.
+Cancellation during cleanup now retries termination while keeping the original exception and locks.
+SignalStop lives with the shared runtime errors so the runner can recognize it without an orchestrator import cycle.
+Both repeated-interrupt cases failed before this fix and pass afterward; rollback remains behind command termination.

 GLM's claimed backup-failure deletion was false: backup_installed_programs is outside the promotion try/except.
 An injected backup failure now explicitly tests that neither installation nor rollback runs and old programs survive.